Howdy folks and welcome again to my World of Sport Wrestling Review for Episode 6. Without further ado, let’s jump straight into the action!

 A distraction from CJ allows Samuels to hit a powerful scoop slam for a two count.
 Quick tags keep Justin grounded which is obviously their game plan as Sysum is known for his aerial prowess.

 Banks are now in and hits some vicious running elbows onto the prone Sysum.
 I’ve gotta say that CJ’s facials here are outstanding.
 He reminds me of a rabid dog here with the look on his face.
-Action rolls outside with Sysum still being beaten down.

-A cross body block from the second turnbuckle puts both Sha and CJ onto the mat and it looks like the tide has turned for Sysum, but as luck would have it, Rampage’s music hits and he makes his way out to the top of the ramp, distracting Justin.
+A cross-body block from the second turnbuckle puts both Sha and CJ onto the mat and it looks like the tide has turned for Sysum, but as luck would have it, Rampage’s music hits and he makes his way out to the top of the ramp, distracting Justin.

 Sysum leaves the ring and stands toe to toe with the champ, but decides against it and runs back to the ring to leaping spear Samuels through the ropes!
 With CJ still down and Sha flat on his back, Justin hits a 450 splash onto Sha for the win and another shot at the WoS Wrestling Championship!
 The crowd is going ballistic!